cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

 [start here comments for CSharpApp](https://github.com/cadwiki/cadwiki-nuget-examples/commit/d66f7c91145cea82583e9a8164e315dc9a848a5d)

-To get started with this nuget package you will need to edit 3 items in your current app:
+To get started with this nuget package I usually only need to edit 3 items in my current app:

-1. Add a static AutoCADAppDomainDllReloader variable to your IExtensionApplication class
+1. Add a static AutoCADAppDomainDllReloader variable to the IExtensionApplication class
-1. Modify your IExtensionApplication Initialize
+1. Modify the IExtensionApplication Initialize
-1. Modify your IExtensionApplication Terminate
+1. Modify the IExtensionApplication Terminate
-1. Create a RibbonButton to reload your dll
+1. Create a RibbonButton to reload a dll
 1. Modify all other existing ribbon buttons to use UiRouter and GenericCommandHandler

-## Add a static AutoCADAppDomainDllReloader variable to your IExtensionApplication class
+## Add a static AutoCADAppDomainDllReloader variable to the IExtensionApplication class

 ```
 Vbnet example